MESAHub/mesa/star/test_suite/custom_colors/README.rst

 Colors
 ******

-This test suite case demonstrates the functionality of the MESA ``colors`` module, a framework introduced in MESA r25.10.1 for calculating synthetic photometry and bolometric quantities during stellar evolution.
+This test suite case demonstrates the functionality of the MESA ``colors`` module.

 Running the Test Suite
 ======================